rhys-vdw/bookshelf-api-proposal/main.md

 You use the Mapper as a specializable interface to your data.
 It handles all query building and data persistence.

+**NOTE:** The `Mapper` constructor is never called by client code.
+Mappers can extend themselves with `.extend()`, or be instantiated by `bookshelf.initMapper` or `bookshelf.inheritMapper` (See "Mapper creation...").
+This document uses a convention of capitalizing `Mapper` instances to distinguish them from record instances.

 ### Basic options

 There are two required settings for a `Mapper`.